-Feature set implementation primarily determines how a processor's functionality is arranged and executed in hardware.
+This aspect of computer architecture is concerned primarily with how processor functionality is arranged and executed in hardware.
 How does the processor implement the feature set?
-Is it a Reduced Instruction Set Computer (RISC) or a Complex Instruction Set Computer (CISC)?
+Is it a Reduced Instruction Set Computer (RISC), or Complex Instruction Set Computer (CISC)?
 Is it superscalar and pipelined?
 Does it have a vector execution unit?
-Is the floating-point unit on the chip with the processor, or does it sit off to the side?
-Is the super fast cache memory part of the processor, or is it located on another chip?
+Is the floating-point unit on the chip with the processor or does it sit off to the side?
+Is the super-fast cache memory part of the processor or is it located on another chip?
 These questions all deal with how processor functionality is achieved or how its design is executed.

-FEATURE SET Accessibility
+FEATURE SET ACCESSIBILITY

 Feature set accessibility is the aspect of a processor's architecture you are most concerned with as a programmer.
 Processor designers make a processor's feature set available to programmers via the processor's instruction set.
 A valid instruction in a processor's raw instruction set is a set of voltage levels that, when decoded by the processor, have special meaning.
-A high voltage is usually translated as "on" or "1", and a low voltage is usually translated as "off" or "0".
-A set of on-and-off voltages is conveniently represented to humans as a string of ones and zeros.
+A high voltage is usually translated as "on" or "1" and a low voltage is usually translated as "off" or "0".
+A set of on and off voltages is conveniently represented to humans as a string of ones and zeros.
 Instructions in this format are generally referred to as machine instructions or machine code.
-As processor power increases, the size of machine instructions grows as well, making it extremely difficult for programmers to deal directly with machine code.
+However, as processor power increases, the size of machine instructions grow as well, making it extremely difficult for programmers to deal directly with machine code.

-From Machine Code To Assembly Language
+FROM MACHINE Code To Assembly

-To make a processor's instruction set easier for humans to understand and work with, each machine instruction is represented symbolically in a set of instructions referred to as assembly language.
+To make a processor's instruction set easier for humans to understand and work with each machine instruction is represented symbolically in a set of instructions referred to as an assembly language.
 To the programmer, assembly language represents an abstraction or a layer between programmer and machine intended to make the act of programming more efficient.
 Programs written in assembly language must be translated into machine instructions before being executed by the processor.
 A program called an assembler translates assembly language into machine code.

-Although assembly language is easier to work with than machine code, it requires a lot of effort to crank out a program in assembly code.
+Although assembly language is easier to work with than machine code it requires a lot of effort to crank out a program in assembly code.
 Assembly language programmers must busy themselves with issues like register usage and stack conventions.

-High-level programming languages like C# add yet another layer of abstraction.
-C#, with its object-oriented language features, lets programmers think in terms of solving the problem at hand, not in terms of the processor or the machine code that it's ultimately executing.
+High-level programming languages like Java add yet another layer of abstraction.
+Java, with its object-oriented language features, lets programmers think in terms of solving the problem at hand, not in terms of the processor or the machine code that it's ultimately executing.